Megvii-BaseDetection/YOLOX/demo/nebullvm/README.md

 1. Download a YOLOX model from the original [readme](https://github.com/Megvii-BaseDetection/YOLOX)
 2. Optimize YOLOX with nebullvm
-3. Perform inference and compare the latency of the optimized model with that of the original model Find [here](nebullvm_optimization.py) the complete script in python with more details.
+3. Perform inference and compare the latency of the optimized model with that of the original model

+[Here](nebullvm_optimization.py) you can find the complete script in python with more details.

 First, let's install nebullvm.
 The simplest way is by using pip.
 ```